SrBrahma/SKUcon-Decomposer/README.md

   loc?: string;
   // The version of this SKU.
 Useful for deprecating an older one.
 A number.
   v: number;
+  // The raw SKU you inputted.
+Useful for retrieving it after some filtrations.
+  sku: string;
 }
 ```